firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 His grin came back in full force, and he nodded.

-"They are, and once you try our spicy noodles, you'll agree.
+"They are and, once you try our spicy noodles, you'll agree.
 I'll warn you, they may be a little rough on a northern palate..."

 "We'll see about that.
 Bring out a bowl of the hottest you have."